 The comprehensive plan of a county or city that is required or chooses to plan under RCW 36.70A.040 shall consist of a map or maps, and descriptive text covering objectives, principles, and standards used to develop the comprehensive plan.
 The plan shall be an internally consistent document and all elements shall be consistent with the future land use map.
 A comprehensive plan shall be adopted and amended with public participation as provided in RCW 36.70A.140.
 Each comprehensive plan shall include a plan, scheme, or design for each of the following:

 (1) A land use element designating the proposed general distribution and general location and extent of the uses of land, where appropriate, for agriculture, timber production, housing, commerce, industry, recreation, open spaces, general aviation airports, public utilities, public facilities, and other land uses.
 The land use element shall include population densities, building intensities, and estimates of future population growth.
 The land use element shall provide for protection of the quality and quantity of groundwater used for public water supplies.
 The land use element should give special consideration to achieving environmental justice in its goals and policies.
-In addition, the land use element shall avoid creating or worsening environmental health disparities.
+In addition, the land use element shall attempt to avoid creating or worsening environmental health disparities or minimize them if unavoidable.
 Wherever possible, the land use element should consider utilizing urban planning approaches that promote physical activity and reduce vehicle miles traveled.
 Where applicable, the land use element shall review drainage, flooding, and stormwater runoff in the area and nearby jurisdictions and provide guidance for corrective actions to mitigate or cleanse those discharges that pollute waters of the state, including Puget Sound or waters entering Puget Sound.

 (2) A housing element ensuring the vitality and character of established residential neighborhoods that: (a) Includes an inventory and analysis of existing and projected housing needs that identifies the number of housing units necessary to manage projected growth; (b) includes a statement of goals, policies, objectives, and mandatory provisions for the preservation, improvement, and development of housing, including single-family residences; (c) identifies sufficient land for housing, including, but not limited to, government-assisted housing, housing for low-income families, manufactured housing, multifamily housing, and group homes and foster care facilities; and (d) makes adequate provisions for existing and projected needs of all economic segments of the community.
 In counties and cities subject to the review and evaluation requirements of RCW 36.70A.215, any revision to the housing element shall include consideration of prior review and evaluation reports and any reasonable measures identified.